11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 I ceased being able to eat and my weight started dropping

 dramatically.
-During my third and final period
+During my third and final

-that I had only 43% of normal lung capacity.
+test said that I had only 43% of normal lung capacity.
+During my first spell in hospital, the night

-coming into my room unannounced and placing me on continuous oxygen supply.
-I remained on bottled oxygen for the next 12
+duty nurse saved my life by coming into my room unannounced and placing me on

-lifts.
-She saw an aged, crippled old man
+I was hobbling through the corridor near the lifts.
+She saw an aged, crippled old man and did not

-and did not recognize that the aged, crippled old man was in fact her husband.
+recognize that the aged, crippled old man was in fact her husband.

 Margaret’s suffering was significantly increased by months